TomCordemans/LABS/docs/wireshark/README.md

 ## 11 Answers

 **1.3.
 First exploration**
-* How many packets does this pcapng file contain?
-3200
+* How many packets does this pcapng file contain? `3200`
-* What IP addresses made a TCP connection in frames 18, 21, and 22?
-192.168.1.129 and 195.238.0.64
+* What IP addresses made a TCP connection in frames 18, 21, and 22? `192.168.1.129 and 195.238.0.64`
-* What HTTP command was sent by the client in frame 23?
-GET
+* What HTTP command was sent by the client in frame 23? `GET`
-* What response was sent by the HTTP server in frame 29?
-Status Code 302
+* What response was sent by the HTTP server in frame 29? `Status Code 302`
-* What is the length of the largest frame in this pcapng file?
-1514 bytes
+* What is the length of the largest frame in this pcapng file? `1514 bytes`
-* What protocols are visible in the protocol column?
-DNS, HTTP, IGMPv2, TCP and TLSv1
+* What protocols are visible in the protocol column? `DNS, HTTP, IGMPv2, TCP and TLSv1`
-* What web browser was used by the client?
-Internet Explorer 11 (User-Agent: Mozilla/5.0 (Windows NT 6.3; WOW64; Trident/7.0; rv:11.0) like Gecko)
+* What web browser was used by the client? `Internet Explorer 11 (User-Agent: Mozilla/5.0 (Windows NT 6.3; WOW64; Trident/7.0; rv:11.0) like Gecko)`

 **2.5 Hands-on exercise**
-* E) The web server operates on a non-standard port
+* Identify the most likely cause of the issue. `E) The web server operates on a non-standard port`

 **4.2 Display filter practice**
 * Part 1
 How can we detect these types of connections?
-Use the display filter **tcp.flags == 0x0002 && ip.dst == 192.168.1.129**
+Use the display filter `tcp.flags == 0x0002 && ip.dst == 192.168.1.129`
 * Part 2
 In what ways can delays within a conversation be detected?
-Add an extra column tcp.time_delta and use the display filter **tcp.time_delta > 1**
+Add an extra column `tcp.time_delta` and use the display filter `tcp.time_delta > 1`